bu-ist/responsive-framework/CONTRIBUTING.md

 If one exists, the pull request should link to the GitHub issue (typing # will bring up an autocomplete dialogue to search through issues).
-Also, consider including links to Trello cards, or other useful resources.
+Also, consider linking the pull request to a Trello card with the GitHub Power-Up.

 ### Deleting Branches